 When will I get my Warm Home Discount?

-You should get the discount off your electricity bill by 31 March 2025.
+You should get the discount off your electricity bill by the end of March 2026.
 You'll need to stay with the same energy supplier until it's paid.

 If you haven't heard from your energy supplier about your Warm Home Discount by early January, contact the Warm Home Discount Scheme helpline on 0800 030 9322 (Monday to Friday, 8am to 6pm).